yenhochen/yenhochen.github.io/_posts/_archive/2023-07-01-transposed-conv-dev.md

 My goal with this post is to give a better sense of where the transposed convolution comes from and how it can be related to operations that we are familiar with.
-The discussion below closely follows the example in [1], but includes insights from other resources to hopefully give a more complete picture.
+The discussion below closely follows the example in {% cite dumoulin2016guide --file transposed-conv %}, but includes insights from other resources to hopefully give a more complete picture.

 ---